-MA 402 Intermediate Blueprint Reading II
+MA 141 Intermediate Blueprint Reading II

 As a continuation of Intermediate Blueprint Reading I, this course further develops advanced blueprint reading skills required in the machine trades.
 The topics of pipe threads, dovetails, and steel identification are covered along with structural steel shapes and welding.
-The special considerations of blueprints for castings, worm gears and mechanical fasteners are also covered.
+The special considerations of blueprints for castings, worm gears, and mechanical fasteners are also covered.

-MA 403 Machine Tool Practices IV
+MA 142 Machine Tool Practices IV

 Covers the operation and set-up theories of horizontal milling machines and surface grinders.
 Milling topics covered include face milling, rough, and finish milling.
 Surface grinding topics include selection of grinding wheels, coolant, and work holding options.
 General shop tools and procedures covered will include the arbor press, hydraulic press, countersinking, counterboring, and reaming.
-Also, a basic introduction to computer numerical control machines will be discussed.
-The basic theories of arc, MIG, and TIG welding will also be covered.
+Also, computer numerical control machines will be introduced.

 Classroom theory on the operation and set-up of the horizontal milling machines and surface grinders will be applied in the shop.
 Milling operations will include face milling, rough, and finish milling.
 Surface grinder operations will include block squaring and angle grinding.
-The fundamental operations of arc, MIG, and TIG welding will be covered.

-MA 501 Geometric Dimensioning & Tolerancing I
+MA 210 Geometric Dimensioning & Tolerancing I